 "The members of the Combat Team have made a magnificent record of which they and all Americans should be proud.
 This record, without a doubt, is the most important single factor in creating in this country a more understanding attitude toward the people of Japanese descent."
 Harold L. Ickes, Secretary of the Interior

-Introduction The 442nd Regimental Combat Team was an infantry regiment in the United States Army comprised of Americans of Japanese ancestry.
+Introduction The 442nd Regimental Combat Team was a highly decorated infantry regiment in the United States Army comprised of Americans of Japanese ancestry.
 The 442nd fought in Italy and France during World War II against the German Army of Hitler's Third Reich.
-The 442nd earned a reputation for being a crack infantry unit and the regiment and its men received considerable battle honors and individual medals of valor.

 Upon returning to the United States on July 3,1946, the War Department issued a press release with the following headline: